a2z2k26/bumba-voice/docs/archive/planning/PRD.md

 ## 1. Product Vision

 ### 1.1 Vision Statement
-CHATTA is a rebranded and locally-optimized voice assistant system that adapts VoiceMode to run entirely on local models (Whisper for STT and Kokoro for TTS), providing complete privacy, zero API costs, and OpenAI-compatible endpoints.
+Bumba Voice is a rebranded and locally-optimized voice assistant system that adapts VoiceMode to run entirely on local models (Whisper for STT and Kokoro for TTS), providing complete privacy, zero API costs, and OpenAI-compatible endpoints.

 ### 1.2 Mission
 To provide a fully local, privacy-first voice interaction system that maintains OpenAI API compatibility while eliminating cloud dependencies and ongoing costs.